 The great Abbey of St. Alban's, if all the old lands were united together, is now worth, in all its rents, profits, and revenucs yearly about 200,000 pounds, one million of dollars.
-The Abbey of Glastonbury, 300,000 pounds: the Abbey of Augustin, at Canterbury, 200,000 pounds ; Edmondsbury, the same ; Romsey, 300,000 pounds ; Crowland, 100,000 ; Leicester, 100,600 ; Evesham, 100,000, Tewksbury, 100,000 ; Abingdon and Reading, 300,000.
+The Abbey of Glastonbury, 300,000 pounds: the Abbey of Augustin, at Canterbury, 200,000 pounds ; Edmondsbury, the same ; Romsey, 300,000 pounds ; Crowland, 100,000 ; Leicester, 100,600 ; Evesham, 100,000 , Tewksbury, 100,000 ; Abingdon and Reading, 300,000.
 If the revenues of all the Abbey lands should be accounted according to the true valuation of these times, it would be found to be so many millions as is incredible.
-Treasury of England, or account of all taxes; London, 1725.
-The above is an account of on a computed at nine millions one hundred and twelve thousand dollars-and at the present valuation it may be reckoned twenty mi lions of dollars.
+Treasury of England, or account of all taxes ; London, 1725.
+The above is an account of only ten monasteries ; and one hundred and ten years ago; their annual rent was computed at nine millions one hundred and twelve thousand dollars-and at the present valuation it may be reckoned twenty mi lions of dollars.
 The present interest of the national debt in Great Britain is far less than the actual robberies of the Popish priests and friars, and nuns, during the reign of Popery.

-The English Episcopal dioceses before the Reformation were valued by Etevens, a Papirt writer, at the yearly income of five hundred theusand dollars each, which alone made about fifteen millions of dollars.
+The English Episcopal dioceses before the Reformation were valued by Etevens, a Papit writer, at the yearly income of five hundred theusand dollars each, which alone made about fifteen millions of dollars.
 From the above facts, may be ascertained the enormous pillage of the Roman hierarchy when they ruled; and also the undeniable cause of the ignorance, poverty, immorality and debasement of Papists, in every generation, and in all parts of the world.